 Dr. Baker incorporates scientific approaches in the realms of Neuroscience, Psychology, Consumer Behavior, and Nutrition to show a research-derived HOW to Food Choice Change - not only via direct translation of research findings, but also via connecting the brightest minds in these fields to share their knowledge to optimal health.

 SoFC shows you WHAT nutrients have been scientifically shown to be best for health, HOW to eat them (what eating behaviors have been researched to work), and empowers you to your long term WHY.

 Julita designed & taught courses at Stanford University

-She loves running and competes in 10K's & Half Marathons often
+She loves running and competes in a variety of races